 After deciding on the level of coverage, you'll want to compare pricing.
 Connecticuters are lucky here, as well, as state law requires Medigap insurers to use community rating.
 Over time, experts agree that this the least expensive option, as rates will not go up due to age, health, or gender.

 It's easy to compare Medigap plans in Connecticut with our Find a Plan tool.
-Simply enter your location information and coverage start date to review Medicare plan options in your area.
+Simply enter your location information to review Medicare plan options in your area.

 Find a Medicare Plan in your area